 COVID-19 has added a layer of care and coordination in Cozumel, of course.
 The Federal and State health and tourism professionals quickly responded in March 2020.
 Public buildings, hotels, restaurants, and recreational businesses have all implemented capacity protocols, mask requirements, and frequent temperature checks, and plentiful hand sanitizing stations.

-The state of Quintana Roo has kept the virus levels low, despite being a tourism hot spot.
-Cozumel’s numbers are some of the lowest in the whole state.
+The state of Quintana Roo has kept the virus levels relatively low, despite being a tourism hot spot.
+And Cozumel’s numbers are some of the lowest in the whole state.

 Everyone would like to keep it that way, but strike a balance to make sure travelers know that Cozumel is open for business.
-It does not require proof of testing before arrival (though it’s appreciated).
+Mexico does not require proof of testing before arrival (though it’s appreciated), and it is easy to get your Covid-19 test before your departure back home, either through many hotels, or at several easy testing locations.

 So…Is Cozumel Safe?